Mathématique: Intergalactic Gate Bridge

 It’s full of joy.

 But he can’t tell her that.
 He can’t tell her it’s full of joy and he can’t tell her it needs to stay that way.
 That humanity’s continued survival almost certainly depends on it.
-He does that, and it’s as good as putting an orchid in front of an ion canon.
+He does that, and it’s like putting an orchid in front of an ion canon.

 Maybe O’Neill understood as much—how tenuous, how necessary Samantha Carter’s joy was to the survival of humanity.
 Maybe that’s why it didn’t work out.
 Maybe that’s why he’s not here.
 Because, in the end, he couldn’t make her happy, and he knew that.